 The classification system for transported materials may be standardized by the National Motor Freight Traffic Association (NMFTA), but that doesn’t mean it’s always entered correctly.
 With 18 separate classes being assigned a cost of shipping, mistakes are likely to happen.

 Freight class is determined by:

 The NMFC code must always be listed on the BOL.
 If it isn’t listed, there is a good possibility that your shippers’ freight will have to be reclassified.
 Sub-NMFC codes which are denoted with a dash after the code must match the correct freight class.
 Inaccurate descriptions of the items being shipped can lead to dangerous situations and extreme inefficiencies.
 Proper classification can influence your profitability.
-In conclusion, always confirm the NMFC code, freight class, descriptions of your shippers’ cargo is correct.
-To learn how to do this easily, read Quality (And Budget) Assurance: How To Confirm The Right Class For Your Shippers' Freight.
+In conclusion, always confirm the NMFC code, freight class, descriptions of your shippers’ cargo are correct.

 If your customers approximate the weight of their shipment and it ends up being incorrect, it may have to be reweighed.
 Reweigh occurs when the weight on the BOL does not match the scaled weight and will likely lead to a series of delays.